reimandlab/PACIFIC/README.md

 #3:          0.03018218
 ```

-The KM plots for the top interaction is stored as a named list in the `$km_plot_list` facet of `results`.
+The KM plots for the top interactions are stored in a named list in the `$km_plot_list` facet of `results`.
 View the KM plots for "KMT2D*Monocytes" interaction:
 ```R
 plot(results$km_plot_list[['KMT2D*Monocytes']])
 ```